+'''

-IN OUT RAW,
+export(ctx IN OUT RAW,

-IN VARCHAR2,
+source_type IN VARCHAR2,

-IN VARCHAR2,
+source_location IN VARCHAR2,

-IN VARCHAR2);
+source_name IN VARCHAR2);

+'''

 Copies data from the BLOB in the source.localData attribute (of the embedded ORDSource object) to a corresponding external data source.

 The export() method provides native support only when the value of the source_type parameter is FILE.
 In this case, the data is written to a file within a directory that is accessible to Oracle Database.
 User-defined sources may support the export() method to provide WRITE access to other types of data stores.